 Health and nutrition programmes are delivered with an emphasis on primary health care and support for secondary hospital care.
 Our healthcare interventions are based on needs, risks and vulnerabilities, which are determined by a health and nutrition partner and/or UNHCR staff.

 Among forcibly displaced populations in developing countries, the top five killers of children under the age of five are malaria, malnutrition, measles, diarrhoea and respiratory tract infections.
-The priorities for UNHCR and its partners at the start of an emergency are measles immunization, nutritional support, control of communicable diseases and epidemics, implementation of the reproduction health measures and public health surveillance.
-As the situation stabilizes these services are enlarged.
+Our priorities and those of our partners at the start of an emergency are measles immunization, nutritional support, control of communicable diseases and epidemics, implementation of the reproduction health measures and public health surveillance.
+As the situation stabilizes, these services are enlarged.
 In more developed and urban settings, public health priorities among adults shift toward cardiovascular and chronic diseases and cancers.

 - UNHCR's Principles and Guidance for Referral Health Care for Refugees and Other Persons of Concern

 - Promoting treatment adherence for refugees and persons of concern in health care settings - Tips for health workers 15 Mar 2019

 - Malaria Prevention - Quick check list 7 Jul 2014

 - UNHCR's Essential Medicines and Medical Supplies Nov 2013